sjsu-koby/Final-Project/README.md

 Made platform collision

+Made the victory screen able to start a new game

 **Ongoing:**

 Make new platform interactions

-Make the victory screen start a new game

 Give sprites animation(not that important, but will attempt past due date)